UNT-RITS/UNT-RITS.github.io/website_project/docs/terminal/ssh.md

 Or if you don't know if you have SSH installed on your sistem [Mac](http://osxdaily.com/2017/04/28/howto-ssh-client-mac/)    [Linux](https://www.tecmint.com/install-openssh-server-in-linux/)

-## Eamples of using termainal apps
+## Examples of using termainal apps

 !!! warning
         We are still working on updating our docs!